Waldo Waldman: Awards and recognition

 Waldman earned numerous awards during his military career.
 Medals include the Air Medal (five time recipient), the Aerial Achievement Medal (two time recipient), the Air Force Commendation Medal (four time recipient), and the Meritorious Service Medal (two time recipient).

+He is an inductee of the National Speakers Association Speaker Hall of Fame (CPAE Award) and holds the Certified Speaking Professional (CSP) designation.

 In 2007, Waldman was recognized by the Atlanta Business Chronicle by making its 40 Under 40 list of business leaders in Atlanta.
 In 2013, Waldo received the Council of Peers Award for Excellence when he was inducted into the National Speaker's Association Speaker Hall of Fame.

 Personal life

 Waldman was born one of four children.
 He has an identical twin brother Dave with whom he co-founded The Wingman Foundation.
-The Foundation raises funds and awareness to help soldiers, veterans, and their families who are in need.
+The Foundation raises funds and awareness to help soldiers, veterans, and their families who are in need and he resides in Atlanta, Georgia, with his family.